-I did a BA in Drama and English from the University of Hull in 1976, and an MA in Theatre from the University of Surrey in 2021.
+I got a BA in Drama and English from the University of Hull in 1976, and an MA in Theatre from the University of Surrey in 2021.

 I’ve been a stage-hand, a stage-manager, a flyman, and a lighting designer, for not much money.
 I’ve been an actor on quite a lot of occasions for no money at all.
 I was a Community Arts Worker in the East End of London for many years, before cashing in my teaching qualification to teach, mostly in Tower Hamlets, mostly kids who found going to school as daunting as I did.
 Love teaching, loathe schools, love the pension after doing it for quarter of a century, since that gets me into pretty nearly all the shows I want to see.